-The HHC is aware of a case in which the decision was issued after the above-mentioned judgement.
-The applicants received an in-merit decision stating that, even if their case had been rejected on inadmissibility grounds, based on the “safe transit country” rule, the aforementioned decision already examined the grounds of persecution and serious harm in their country of origin.
-Therefore, the rejection was confirmed by the judgement, which is still valid.
+The HHC is aware of a case in which the decision was issued after the above-mentioned CJEU judgement.
+The applicants received an in-merit decision stating that, even if their case had been rejected on inadmissibility grounds, based on the ‘safe transit country’ rule, this inadmissibility rejection decision already examined the grounds of persecution and serious harm in their country of origin.
+Therefore, the rejection was confirmed by the judgement.

 Section 51(2)(f), and newly introduced Section 51(12) Asylum Act.